-In this article, you'll learn about limitations on bulk actions, along with some alternative ways to make changes to your list.
+In this article, you'll learn about limitations on bulk actions, and alternative ways to make changes to your audience.

-We track engagement for every email campaign, and most activity takes place in the first week after a send.
-We need your list to remain intact during this period, while we gather valuable reporting data for you.
+Recipients generally interact with an email in the first week after a send.
+We need your audience to remain intact during this period, while we gather engagement stats for your reports.

-If your active automations send one or more emails each week, you’ll need to temporarily pause them to access all of the bulk actions for a list.
-This may include automated emails triggered by list signups, birthdays, purchases, RSS activity, or other frequent events.
+If your active email automations send one or more emails each week, you’ll need to temporarily pause them to access all of the bulk action.

-If you need to move subscribed contacts from one list to another, you could copy them instead.
-We typically advise against storing duplicate subscribers across multiple lists, because it can increase your monthly billing rate, but we know that it's necessary in some cases.
-After you copy your contacts, you may want to delete them from the original list to prevent billing changes.
+If you need to move contacts from one audience to another, copy them instead.
+We typically advise against storing duplicate contacts across multiple audience, because it can increase your monthly bill, but we know that it's necessary in some cases.
+After you copy your contacts, you may want to archive them from the original audience to prevent billing changes.

-Even though you can’t delete your list after a send, you can still remove individual contacts.
+Even though you can’t delete your entire audience, you can still remove individual contacts.
 Keep in mind, this may impact postcards that have not yet been sent.
-To learn about the different ways to delete contacts from your audience, read Archive or Unarchive Your Contacts and Delete Contacts.
+To learn about the different ways to remove contacts from your audience, read Archive or Unarchive Your Contacts and Delete Contacts.

-I waited seven days, but bulk actions are still limited.
+I waited seven days after sending an email, but bulk actions are still limited.

-There may still be an active website or landing page, automated email, or postcard associated with the list, such as a sending automation.
-To resolve this issue, navigate to the Campaigns page, and pause or unpublish any active campaigns for your audience.
+There may still be an active website or landing page, automated email, or postcard associated with the audience.
+To resolve this issue, navigate to the Campaigns page and pause or unpublish any active campaigns for your audience.
 If you have a website, follow the steps to unpublish it.
 If an automated email was sent, you’ll need to wait seven days after the send date for bulk actions to return.

 Paid users can log in to access email and chat support.